TayMcQuaya/TayMcQuaya/README.md

 ## 🚀 Currently

-Co-founder and lead CTO at **[Panel Haus](https://www.panelhaus.app)**.
+Co-founder and CTO at **[Panel Haus](https://www.panelhaus.app)**.
 Building an AI-powered comic creation platform end to end: canvas editor, AI image pipeline, payments, print-ready export, mobile apps.

 Also freelancing as a full-stack developer for OpenExO since early 2024.